 BEWARE OF PUBLICITY

 Publicity is duplicity.
 With public disclosures from private enclosures, publicity is the publication of public lives that hides the privation of private lives.
-Publicity is duality, not reality.
+So publicity is duality, not reality.

 BEWARE OF SCARE-CARE